← Research

 AI pushbackChatGPT never said noAI killed claims same session they were proposed

-Existing mathDynamical systems theory (never mentioned by ChatGPT)Kuramoto model, spectral graph theory, Landauer’s principle (cited throughout)
+Existing mathNever mentioned by ChatGPTKuramoto, spectral graph theory, Landauer (cited throughout)

 What Brooks Got Right